Skip to main content

 Disaster Recovery between on-premises and VMware Cloud in any hyperscalar

-For those customers looking to use VMware Cloud on any hyperscalar as the disaster recovery target, ONTAP storage powered datastores (Azure NetApp Files, FSx for ONTAP, Google Cloud NetApp volumes) can be used to replicate data from on-premises using any validated third-party solution that provides VM replication capability.
+For those customers looking to use VMware Cloud on any hyperscalar as the disaster recovery target, ONTAP storage powered datastores (Azure NetApp Files, FSx ONTAP, Google Cloud NetApp volumes) can be used to replicate data from on-premises using any validated third-party solution that provides VM replication capability.
 By adding ONTAP storage powered datastores, it will enable cost optimised disaster recovery on the destination with fewer amount of ESXi hosts.
 This also enables to decommission secondary site in the on-premises environment thus enabling significant cost savings.

 Conclusion